 If the PIN presented is false, the number of remaining PIN attempts for that PIN shall be decremented, regardless on which logical channel the VERIFY PIN command was issued.
-After the third consecutive false PIN presentation, not necessarily in the same card session, the respective PIN shall be blocked and the UICC shall return SW1 SW2 = 63 CO'.
-Any subsequent VERIFY command applied to this blocked PIN shall then return SW1 SW2 = 69 83'.
+The UICC shall return SW1 SW2 = '63C2' after the first false PIN presentation.
+The UICC shall return SW1 SW2 = '63C1' after the second consecutive false PIN presentation, not necessarily in the same card session.
+After the third consecutive false PIN presentation, not necessarily in the same card session, the respective PIN shall be blocked and the UICC shall return SW1 SW2 = '63C0'.
+Any subsequent VERIFY PIN command applied to this blocked PIN shall then return SW1 SW2 = '6983'.
 The access condition can never be fulfilled until the UNBLOCK PIN function has been successfully performed on the respective PIN.

-- indication PIN or empty.
+indication PIN.

-11.1.9.2 Retry counter Value
+11.1.9.1.2 PIN retry counter